-Dr. Turry is the Principal Investigator on key research projects at Nordoff-Robbins, and was the driving force behind the first Steinhardt Challenge Art & Culture Grant awarded to the Center.
-The award supports a pilot study to determine the effectiveness Nordoff-Robbins music therapy on the development of communication and social interaction in young children with early developmental disabilities.
-In 2012, he received the AMTA Arthur Flagler Fultz Research Fund Award to support the collaboration between the Nordoff-Robbins Center and Rusk Rehabilitation Institute at NYU Medical Center to develop and research an integrated music therapy/occupational therapy stroke rehabilitation program.
+As the Principal Investigator on key research projects at Nordoff-Robbins, Dr. Turry is spearheading the development of The Music Engagement Scale, a research instrument designed to measure a client’s engagement in music, which is a crucial component of the Nordoff-Robbins music therapy process.
+Dr. Turry was the recipient of the Arthur Flagler Fultz Research Award in 2012, given by the American Music Therapy Association to support the collaboration between the Center and Rusk Rehabilitation Institute at NYU Medical Center to develop and research an integrated music therapy/occupational therapy stroke rehabilitation program.

-Guerrero, N., Marcus, D., & Turry, A. (2015).
-Poised in the Creative Now: Principles of Nordoff-Robbins Music Therapy.
-In Jane Edwards (Ed.), The Oxford Handbook of Music Therapy (Forthcoming)
+Guerrero, N., Marcus, D., & Turry, A. (2016).
+Poised in the creative now: Principles of Nordoff-Robbins music therapy.
+In J. Edwards, (Ed.).
+The Oxford Handbook of Music Therapy.
+Oxford: Oxford University Press.

 Hartley, M., Turry, A., & Raghavan, P. (2010).
 The role of music and music therapy in aphasia rehabilitation.
 Music and Medicine (2) 4, 235-242.